SiliconLabs/zigbee_applications/zigbee_sed_z3switch/zigbee_7.x/EFR32MG21/README.md

       }
     }
     ```

+    *Note: define and initialize the variable leaveNetwork to false.*

+    ```
-*Note: Define static bool leavenetwork = false;*
+   static bool leaveNetwork = false;
+    ```

 ## How It Works ##

 Energy Profiler is used to implement the EM2 current test.
 In accordance with "AEM Accuracy and Performance" section from [UG172](https://www.silabs.com/documents/public/user-guides/ug172-brd4320a-user-guide.pdf), when measuring currents below 250 uA, the accuracy is 1 uA.
 For more precise results, it is necessary to measure the current using a high-accuracy DC analyzer.
-Before current measurement, it is recommended to let the switch join a centralized network and pair with a light, furthermore, use command "aem calibrate" to run AEM calibration first.
+Before current measurement, it is recommended to let the switch join a centralized network with a light, furthermore, use command "aem calibrate" to run AEM calibration first.

 ![zigbee](doc/aem_calibrate.png)